camisatx/arduino-robot-arm/README.md

 # Arduino Controlled 5 DoF Robot Arm

 This repository contains the code needed to remotely control the 5 DoF robot arm that I built [here](https://joshschertz.com/2017/07/15/Robot-Arm-Part-1-Arm-Build/).
+You can read my post about the project [here](https://joshschertz.com/2020/02/05/Robot-Arm-Part-6-Advanced-Code/).
 If you want to duplicate the same development environment, I recommend you use [VSCode](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/).
-PlatformIO handles complex Arduiono projects must better than native Arduino IDE, relevant for this project due to multiple Arduinos being used.
+PlatformIO handles complex Arduino projects better than native Arduino IDE.
+This is important for this project because it is using two Arduinos.

 ![Robot arm and controller][robot_arm_and_controller]

 ## Hardware Components

 The system comprises two arduino controlled components: the robot arm and the controller.
-The robot arm uses an Arduino Mega2560 and servo shield, where the controller uses a Arduino Uno and shield.
+The robot arm uses an Arduino Mega2560 and PCA9685 board, where the controller uses a Arduino Uno and shield.

 The controller uses two joysticks for collecting human inputs.
 A 16x2 LCD shows relevant information, including joystick inputs, connection status, and arm status.
 A NRF24 2.4 Ghz radio transceiver handles communication functions with the robot base.

 The robot arm uses 6 servos to control arm movement.
 Arm joints include the shoulder rotation, shoulder elevation, elbow elevation, wrist elevation, wrist rotation, and end-effector open/close movement.
-A NRF24 2.4 Ghz radio transceiver performs communiction functions with the controller.
+A nNRF24L01 2.4 Ghz radio transceiver performs communication functions with the controller.

-Do note that the robot arm servo shield has a silk-screen error, where the servo numbers are flipped: the pins marked 8, 9, and 10 are actually pins 11, 12, and 13.

-![Robot arm shield][shield_picture]

-View the actual servo shield schematic to understand what any unmarked pin is used for.
-The actual documentation is pretty sparse!

-![Robot arm shield schematic][shield_schematic]

-Also, make sure you provide dedicated power to the arm servo shield.
-My specific shield requires 12 volts, but double check what your board needs.
-12 volts will instantly kill any Arduino!

-![Robot arm electronics][robot_arm_electronics]
+When trying to use the Sainsmart exclusive servo shield, the servos became very jittery.
+The cause of the issue was related to inconsistent PWM signals being send to the servos due to the nRF24L01 interrupting the system.
+If I wanted to use the nRF24L01, I needed to find another solution.
+The PCA9685 I2C PWM driver provided that, allowing its dedicated controller to exclusively send PWM signals to the servos.
+So I replaced the SainSmart servo shield for the PCA9685.

+![PCA 9685 servo board][pca9685]

+The code in this repository assumes you are also using an I2C servo controller, hence the use of the [Adafruit PCA9685 PWM Servo Driver Library](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library) included in the [platformio.ini](https://github.com/camisatx/arduino-robot-arm/blob/master/platformio.ini#L22).
+You will also need to supply a 6 volt power input to the PCA9685 with at least 2 amps of current.

 ## Process